MatthewLacerda2/FixFlow/client_sdk/doc/BusinessApi.md

 ### HTTP request headers

- - **Content-Type**: application/json, text/json, application/*+json
+ - **Content-Type**: Not defined
- - **Accept**: application/json
+ - **Accept**: Not defined

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **apiV1BusinessGet**
 > BusinessDTO apiV1BusinessGet(businessId)

-Gets the Business with the given Id.
-Used when the User logs-in or opens the app
+Gets the Business' Data of the given Id.
+Used mostly when the User logs-in or opens the app

 ### Example
 ```dart